Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Introduction

 \section{Introduction}

 The recent spur in space projects~\cite{leyva2020leo} has revamped the interest in satellite communication.
-This is especially observed in the Internet of Things (IoT) community that constantly seeks to diversify the application scenarios~\cite{centenaro2021survey}, but also, from the telecommunication operators that want to expand the IoT network coverage to offer a promising omnipresent world-wide service.
+This is especially observed in the Internet of Things (IoT) community that constantly seeks to diversify the application scenarios~\cite{centenaro2021survey} while providing network coverage anywhere in the world.
+The unique characteristics of satellites in the \textit{new space} context (cheap launch and quick procurement of inexpensive nano-satellites a.k.a. \textit{CubeSats}) enable architectural alternatives for IoT networks with degrees of scale and flexibility hitherto impossible~\cite{sweeting2018modern}.

-The unique characteristics of satellites in the \textit{new space} context (cheap deployment, quick procurement) enable architectural alternatives with degrees of scale and flexibility hitherto impossible~\cite{jones2018recent}.
-Indeed, by adding IoT equipment in the payload of satellites, they can serve as passing-by Low-Earth Orbit (LEO) gateways to which end-devices in inaccessible areas can directly offload buffered data to.
-Moreover, inexpensive CubeSat satellites as well as classical Geosynchronous satellites (GEO) can serve as backbone relays for connecting IoT gateways placed in regions with limited accessibility.
-These are known as direct and indirect satellite IoT approaches~\cite{fraire2019direct,palattella2018enabling,de2015satellite,vincent2002assessment,patmasari2018design,carson2012satellite,werner2014ads}, which are classified and discussed in detail in this article.

-On the IoT technological side, thanks to their long range capabilities and reduced energy consumption, Low Power Wide Area Networks (LPWANs) such as LoRaWAN~\cite{sornin2015lorawan} and NB-IoT~\cite{sinha2017survey} are in the perfect spot to materialize future space-terrestrial IoT developments.
-Indeed, existing terrestrial IoT networks could enjoy an enhanced coverage for rural and out-of-reach areas, offering ubiquitous global connectivity services, and enabling a plethora of new applications opportunities.
-These will impact sectors such as assets tracking (in land, sea and air), environmental monitoring, energy (oil and gas), utilities smart metering, agriculture, and remote healthcare solutions~\cite{yang2019federated}.

-However, transmission distance and orbital dynamics, combined with highly constrained devices on the ground makes satellite IoT a very challenging problem.
-Existing IoT medium access control schemes need to be revised and/or extended to scale up to potentially millions of devices simultaneously at sight from LEO satellites.
-The limited available energy and high latency provoked by the long space-terrestrial channel range complicates negotiation approaches based on extensive handshakes.
-Furthermore, crucial LPWAN core network functionalities will need to be identified and virtualized~\cite{han2015network} so that they can be flexibly placed in space or ground elements as mandated by the time-evolving nature of satellite IoT network topology.

-To cope with these issues, we argue that unprecedented solutions could arise from exploiting the predictable nature of orbital mechanics, leveraging the delay-tolerant nature of the IoT traffic, and learning from frequent revisits to service areas by passing by satellites~\cite{fraire2020sparse}.
-These leads to the core of this work which identifies the challenges and opportunities of integrating space technologies with terrestrial low-power long-range communication in a comprehensive satellite-IoT network architecture.
-The novelty of this article is the focus on the integrated space-terrestrial networks as a whole, leveraging the state-of-the art of space technology, protocols and procedures.
-To this end, we propose a suitable reference architecture and discuss the main challenges to be taken by the exiting technologies to realize a world-wide IoT connectivity.
-We specifically concentrate in the radio access and core network parts of main LPWAN technologies: LoRaWAN and NB-IoT.